 Numerator – the number of people in the denominator who receive evidence-based psychological interventions.

 Denominator – the number of people with an anxiety disorder.

 Data source: Local data collection.
-National data are collected in the Improving Access to Psychological Therapies (IAPT) Data Set and the Royal College of Psychiatrists National Audit of Psychological Therapies for Anxiety and Depression (standard 1b).
+National data are collected in the NHS Digital Improving Access to Psychological Therapies (IAPT) Data Set and the Royal College of Psychiatrists National Audit of Psychological Therapies for Anxiety and Depression (standard 1b).

 Service providers ensure that they are able to provide evidence-based psychological interventions to people who are referred to them with anxiety disorders.

 Healthcare professionals ensure that they offer evidence-based psychological interventions to people with anxiety disorders.